 “Teaching is the greatest act of optimism” – Colleen Wilcox

-Established in 1998, the Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field, educators in all areas of photographic teaching are eligible – including fine art, documentary, history, and criticism.
-In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, participation in the 2021 Review Santa Fe portfolio reviews, and a free Supporting Level Membership with CENTER.
+Established in 1998, the Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field.
+Educators in all areas of photographic teaching are eligible – including fine art, documentary, history, and criticism.
+In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, participation in the 2021 Review Santa Fe portfolio reviews, and a CENTER Supporting Level Membership.

 Nominations are due in the Summer annually and are free to submit.
-Students are invited to nominate educators by submitting an email, limited to three paragraphs, describing why this educator deserves the award.
-Educators must be nominated by their student(s) to be considered.
+Students are invited to nominate educators by submitting an email, limited to three paragraphs, describing why this educator deserves the award by July 1, 2021.
+Educators must be nominated by their student(s) or colleague to be considered.

 EDUCATORS MUST POSSESS: